Innoactive/ansible-innoactive-portal-role/README.md

 E-Mail address of the main admin user, used to notify upon errors, expired certificates, etc.

+    admin_password:

+Password of the main admin user to login to the Hub instance and manage other users or content.

+    create_admin_user: true

+Whether to ensure the creation of an admin user on the Hub instance, may be skipped if users are setup manually.

     setup_database: true

 Whether to run database migrations and setup the database.